alloy-rs/book/vocs/docs/pages/introduction/installation.md

+---
+description: Install Alloy with cargo and configure the necessary feature flags for your blockchain development needs
+---

 ## Installation

 [Alloy](https://github.com/alloy-rs/alloy) consists of a number of crates that provide a range of functionality essential for interfacing with any Ethereum-based blockchain.